seanthegeek/yaramail/docs/source/tutorial.md

 ## Practical YARA rule examples

-[YARA rules][rules] provide a flexable method of checking the contents of email headers, body, and attachment content against known malicious and trusted patterns.
+[YARA rules][rules] provide a flexable method of checking email header, body, and attachment content against known malicious and trusted patterns.

 ### Checking if an email is safe